SFDC-Assets/PSA-Location-Toolkit/FURTHER_INFO.md

 # Supplemental Information for Location Toolkit (LTK)

 ## Object Model

 LTK leverages the [Location](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_location.htm) and [Address](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_address.htm) objects enabled in Salesforce industry cloud products, linked to any other Salesforce object via a Location lookup/reference field in that object.
 The Location lookup field can be a standard field or a custom field.

-Below is an example of the data model for tracking location of ProductItem records, where the ProductItem is a child or a parent Product (Product2) record.
+Below is an example of the data model for tracking location of ProductItem records, where the ProductItem is a child of a parent Product (Product2) record.
 This data model is what then supports the Related Records Location lightning web component rendering ProductItem records on a map for a Product record page.

 ![LTK ERD](./docs/LTK_ERD.png)